Program Learning Outcomes

 - The student will be able to find and use appropriate technical resources.

-- The student will be able to identify their need for additional education.
+- The student will be able to identify their need for additional learning.

 Degree Requirements and Curriculum